johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -create-pdf** \[-create-pdf-pages \<n>] \[-create-pdf-papersize \<paper size>] **-o out.pdf**

-: Create a new PDF (default, 1 page A4 portrait).
+Create a new PDF (default: one page, A4 portrait).

 **-create-pdf-pages**